 No doubt, eAG & A1C provide useful information to gain an idea of how well or bad is your diabetes control.

 Only less than 4.7% of glucose linked to RBCs in the hemoglobin of a non-diabetic population.
-Short-term hourly blood sugar elevations do no have a major change in the A1C number.
+Short-term hourly blood sugar elevations do not have a significant change in the A1C number.
 Only, long term high BS leads to a slow rate of glucose linked with hemoglobin and elevated A1C.

 For diabetics, eAG and A1C are just a piece of the puzzle for your entire blood sugar level management.

-Excellent eAG & A1C, not necessarily means you are in good diabetes control.
-It is possible that many high and low blood sugar combination can produce good eAG and A1C.
+Excellent eAG & A1C, not necessarily means you are in reasonable diabetes control.
+Even a superb eAG and a1c may be due to a combination of undesirable high and low blood sugars.
 Thus, aside from getting your A1C test, you need to track blood sugar.
 The combination of BS and A1C (eAG) data provides the best info to assess your diabetes control.

 In most occasions, healthy eAG mean to reflect most of your blood sugar readings are normal.